yetu/siren-scala/README.md

 This library is still very much a work-in-progress, so expect its API to change.

+Currently the library supports Scala 2.10 and 2.11 versions.

 #Setup

 In order to use _siren-scala_ library you must add resolver to _sonatype_ server and library dependency.